thim81/openapi-format/readme.md

 $ openapi-format openapi.json -o openapi-formatted.json
 ```

-- Format a OpenAPI JSON document with the default sorting and saves it as a new YAML file
+- Format an OpenAPI JSON document with the default sorting and saves it as a new YAML file

 ```shell
 $ openapi-format openapi.json -o openapi.yaml
 ```

-- Format a OpenAPI document with the default sorting and output it as JSON to STDOUT
+- Format an OpenAPI document with the default sorting and output it as JSON to STDOUT

 ```shell
 $ openapi-format openapi.json --json
 ```

-- Format a OpenAPI document with the default sorting and output it as YAML to STDOUT
+- Format an OpenAPI document with the default sorting and output it as YAML to STDOUT

 ```shell
 $ openapi-format openapi.json --yaml
 ```

-- Format a OpenAPI JSON document with the default sorting and save it as YAML
+- Format an OpenAPI JSON document with the default sorting and save it as YAML

 ```shell
 $ openapi-format openapi.json -o openapi.yaml
 ```

-- Format a OpenAPI document but skip the sorting and save it as a new JSON file
+- Format an OpenAPI document but skip the sorting and save it as a new JSON file

 ```shell
 $ openapi-format openapi.json -o openapi-formatted.json --no-sort